fosetorico/git_action_tutoring/README.md

-## This is the Git Action Tutoring
+## This is the Git Action Tutoring.